goodylabs/tug/README.md

 ### Flag `--host`

-Instead of reading config directly from pm2 / docker project you can manually specify host(s) using `--host` flag and then optionally `--user` flag.
+Instead of reading config directly from pm2 / docker project you can manually specify host using `--host` flag and then optionally `--user` flag.

 ```bash
 tug docker --host 123.23.7.254 # (default user: root)